 - To do the Everest Base Camp trek, a medical evacuation by helicopter will cost at least US$5,000.
 The fittest member of our group was evacuated from Macchermo with altitude sickness.
 Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.

 - Hiking Poles – these are lightweight, packable, and a great aid.
+Want more options for trekking poles?
+My guide to the best budget trekking poles is here.

 - Good layering thermals